Bear-Go/Bear-Go.github.io/docs/md/JH-notes.md

 **Theorem 5.3.3.11.** For every odd n,  (i) ifn is a prime, then Jac == a(n-1)/2 (mod n) for all a E {1,2, ... ,nI}, (ii) ifn is composite, then Jac ;f:. a(n-i)/2 (mod n) for at least half of the  numbers a with gcd( a, n) = 1.

-**Algorithm 5.3.3.12.** SOLOVAy-STRASSEN ALGORITHM  Input: An odd number n.
+**Algorithm 5.3.3.12.** SOLOVAY-STRASSEN ALGORITHM

+Input: An odd number n.

 Step 1: Choose a uniformly at random from {I, 2, ... , n - I}.

 Step 2: Compute gcd(a, n).

 Step 3: if gcd(a,n) =f.
 1 then return ("COMPOSITE") {accept}.

 Step 4: Compute Jac and a(n-I)/2 mod n.

 Let n be a composite odd number.
 Let n - 1 = s .
 2m for an odd s and an  integer m 1.
 We say that a number a E {1, ... , n - 1} is a **root-witness of the compositeness of n** if  (1) an - 1 mod n i= 1, or  (2) there exists j E {a, 1, ... , m - 1}, such that  a s.2rn - J mod n = 1 and a s.2"'-J-l mod n 1:. {1, -1}.

 **Theorem 5.3.3.13.** Let n > 2 be an odd integer.

-Then  (i) if n is a prime, then for all a E {1, ... , n - 1}, a is no root-witness of the  compositeness of n  {i. e., our definition of root-witnesses is a correct definition of witnesses  of the compositeness} ,  (ii) if n is composite, then at least half of the numbers a E {1, ... ,n - 1} are  root-witnesses of the compositeness of n  { i. e., there are many root-witnesses of the compositeness}.
+Then  (i) if n is a prime, then for all a E {1, ... , n - 1}, a is no root-witness of the  compositeness of n  {i. e., our definition of root-witnesses is a correct definition of witnesses  of the compositeness} ,

+(ii) if n is composite, then at least half of the numbers a E {1, ... ,n - 1} are  root-witnesses of the compositeness of n  { i. e., there are many root-witnesses of the compositeness}.

 **Algorithm 5.3.3.14.** MILLER-RABIN ALGORITHM